Private Dog Training near Springfield, MO

 Every private dog training session is different.
 Contact us to discuss your particular training goals, and for pricing.

 PLEASE READ BEFORE SIGNING UP FOR A CONSULTATION.

 The one-on-one coaching will be at our arena or virtual.
-Carrie does not do in-home coaching unless there are circumstances that require you to train at home.
+Carrie and her team do not do in-home training unless there are circumstances that require you to train at home.

-For more information on Carrie’s Private Coaching prices, send us an email at email@example.com and we will answer your questions.
+For more information on Precious K9s Private Coaching prices, send us an email at [email protected] and we will answer your questions.